cncoulter/Graph_Paper/fork.md

 # Multiple Authors

-Graph Paper is designed to support multiple authors.
+Graph Paper is designed to support [multiple authors]({{ site.baseurl }}/people/).
 Once you set up a new author, it's easy to mark them as a post's author and have their bio automatically included below the post.
 Graph Paper will also display links to an author's website, email, and social media profiles, and you can also set up an personal [Atom feed](https://en.wikipedia.org/wiki/Atom_(Web_standard)) for each author that shares their posts.
+Additionally, each author gets [their own page]({{ site.baseurl }}/people/Lorri-Ipsum) which displays their bio, links, photo, and posts.
 For all of this to work smoothly, however, it does take a little bit of work to set up a new author.

 Graph Paper stores info about authors within a [collection](https://jekyllrb.com/docs/collections/), so each author should have their own file under `collections/_people/`.